February 13, 2023

 Website

 Figuring out which structure is best for your business is an important step for any start-up.
-In this guide, we’ll explain the differences and help you choose the one that’s right for you.
+In this article, we’ll go over the differences between C Corps and S Corps and explain the implications for taxes, liability, compliance, and other key areas of your business.

-What do S Corps and C Corps have in common?
+What do C Corps and S Corps have in common?

-As mentioned above, both S Corps and C Corps provide liability protection to their owners.
+As mentioned above, both C Corps and S Corps provide liability protection to their owners.
 This means that owners and shareholders cannot be held personally liable for financial losses or debts accrued by the business.

-• On a related note, both S Corps and C Corps are separate legal entities from their owners.
+• On a related note, both C Corps and S Corps are separate legal entities from their owners.
 They can enter into contracts, sue or be sued, and complete other business activities in their own name.

 Corporations, regardless of structure, must fulfill some basic compliance requirements in order to maintain their status.